-3. In our first response, APIL expressed its full support for a requirement on employers to survey their premises to identify the location of asbestos.
+- 3. In its initial response to the HSE in England and Wales (enclosed for information), APIL expressed its full support for a requirement on employers to survey their premises to identify the location of asbestos.
 We raised concerns, however, about the effectiveness of the survey that would be achieved under the draft regulations.
 We remain concerned that the employer in making an assessment as to whether asbestos is, or is liable to be, present in non-domestic premises is only required to take such steps as are "reasonable in the circumstances".
-We continue our call for employers to be required to conduct a "comprehensive and detailed survey".

-4. In addition, we expressed our concern that an employer would be able to carry out an assessment without any specialist knowledge of asbestos use in buildings.
-We are pleased, therefore, that the HSE is actively encouraging the development of an accreditation and personnel certification scheme for asbestos surveyors, setting the standards to which surveys must be undertaken and ensure that they are only carried out by trained and competent staff.
+We continue our call for employers to be required to conduct a "comprehensive and detailed survey". - 4.
+In addition, we expressed our concern that an employer would be able to carry out an assessment without any specialist knowledge of asbestos use in buildings.
+We are pleased, therefore, that the HSE(NI) is actively encouraging the development of an accreditation and personnel certification scheme for asbestos surveyors, setting the standards to which surveys must be undertaken and ensure that they are only carried out by trained and competent staff.
 The HSE states that if these schemes prove successful, consideration will be given to introducing a legal requirement for duty holders to use only accredited/certified organisations or individuals to carry out asbestos surveys.
 APIL calls, however, for the introduction of such a legal requirement as soon as possible.
 APIL would also fully support the introduction of a new legal duty on employers to ensure that any organisation they use to undertake the analysis of materials for the identification of asbestos is appropriately accredited.